haemtim/touchpad-gestures-install-script/README.md

 Change directory into the new, cloned directory: \
 `cd touchpad-gestures-install-script/` <br>

+Edit the script: \
+`sudo nano install-touch-gestures.sh` <br>

+Replace "your_username" in the first line with your username.
+Exit by pressing control+x, confirm with "y", then enter. \

 Update permissons of the file so it can be executed: \
 `sudo chmod +x install-touch-gestures.sh` <br>